gchiesa/s3vaultlib/README.rst

 to create the Infrastructure as Code that combine all the above in a powerful vault.

-Check :ref:`In depth Architecture<architecture>` for more information
+Check In depth Architecture for more information

 HOW-TOs
 -------